-"Family history is not simply an interesting program or activity sponsored by the Church; rather, it is a vital part of the work of salvation and exaltation.
+"My beloved young brothers and sisters, family history is not simply an interesting program or activity sponsored by the Church; rather, it is a vital part of the work of salvation and exaltation.
 You have been prepared for this day and to build up the kingdom of God.
 You are here upon the earth now to assist in this glorious work."